-Residential mortgage categories include (but are not limited to), single family homes, apartment buildings, condominiums and townhouses, residential land, residential construction and mixed-use properties (residential and non-residential combined).
-In the portfolio, the residential component currently makes up 87.02% and non-residential mortgages total 12.98% by dollar volume of the portfolio.
-Approximately 9.37% by dollar volume of the Issuer's mortgages are secured against raw land and land development.
+Residential mortgage categories include (but are not limited to), single family homes, apartment buildings, condominiums and townhouses, residential land, residential construction, and mixed-use properties (residential and non-residential combined).
+In the portfolio, the residential component makes up 90.17% of the portfolio.